 The OBD-AUS WiFi Forscan scan tool works by being plugged into your OBD2 port and reading data from a number of sensors on your Ford or Mazda.
 You will find this port within 50cm of your steering wheel and it is easy to access.
 Check our post here on how to find it.
 This data is then displayed on your phone, tablet or computer using the Forscan software that has been created specifically for Fords and Mazdas.
-This tool gives you a professional dealer type diagnostics setup at the faction of the price.
+This tool gives you a professional dealer type diagnostics setup* at the faction of the price.
 Paid for some versions and free for others.
-The windows full version is free and the demo version of the app is free but the paid version of the app is $9.
+The windows full version is free (for a limited time) and the demo version of the app is free but the paid version of the app is $9.

 You can check what fault codes are showing and what they mean when they happen on your car.
 With Forscan it allows you to access all the systems on your car so you can see ABS, Airbag etc faults and clear them.
 This is a fantastic piece of software and you can view all of its features here.

 You can find out why the annoying check engine light keeps coming on and fix this problem and clear the check engine light.
 Saving you from having to go to to the mechanic and paying $100 just to do a scan on your car.
 A must have for any Ford or Mazda owner.
 Also it brings in all the default Ford and Mazda PIDs so straight away you can have a live feed of your transmission temperature or anything else you want.

 There are many OBD2 scanners, but does the FORScan somehow differ?
 Yes, because it is designed especially for Ford and Mazda vehicles.
 So supports specific features of the manufacturer protocols, making the FORScan more powerful with these models than any regular OBD2 scanner.